-The following Food and Agricultural Import Regulations and Standards (FAIRS) Report should also read in conjunction with the 2023 EU FAIRS report prepared by the Foreign Agricultural Service at the U.S. Mission to the EU (FAS/USEU).
-The EU FAIRS report is available on their webpage.
+The following Food and Agricultural Import Regulations and Standards (FAIRS) Country Report should be also read in conjunction with the 2024 EU FAIRS report prepared by the Foreign Agricultural Service at the U.S. Mission to the EU (FAS/USEU).